 Protecting your identity is becoming increasingly important, and an identity theft protection company like LifeLock can help.

-As a consumer, only you can decide if you want or need identity theft protection, and if so, what level of coverage you want.
+As a consumer, only you can decide if you want or need identity theft protection and, if so, what level of coverage you want.

 LifeLock can be a great solution if you want to make sure your information is being monitored.

-Nevertheless, take the time to explore all your options and make the decision that you feel will give you the most peace of mind.
+Nevertheless, take the time to explore all your options and make the decision you feel will give you the most peace of mind.